 Kate Winslet and Leonardo DiCaprio put in Oscar-worthy performances, while the effects were nothing short of breathtaking.
 The budget alone threatened to sink Titanic before it even hit cinemas, but thankfully, it went on to become the first movie ever to cross the $1 billion mark.

-The Matrix (1999)
+5. The Matrix (1999)

-The Silence of the Lambs (1991)
+4. The Silence of the Lambs (1991)

-With an appetite for the macabre, Jonathan Demme adapted Thomas Harris’ Hannibal the Cannibal Lecter for the silver screen once again.
-Swapping Manhunter’s Brian Cox for Anthony Hopkins, The Silence of the Lambs was a psychological thriller movie that had everyone on the edge of their seats.
+With an appetite for the macabre, Jonathan Demme adapted Thomas Harris’ Hannibal ‘The Cannibal’ Lecter for the silver screen once again.
+Swapping Manhunter’s Brian Cox for Anthony Hopkins, The Silence of the Lambs was a psychologically charged addition to the canon of the best thriller movies that had everyone on the edge of their seats.

-Toy Story (1995)
+3. Toy Story (1995)

 Tom Hanks saddled up as a rootin’ tootin’ toy plucked straight from Andy’s bedroom.
 Before Pixar was churning out blockbusters, Toy Story was a relatively humble start.
 Prompting a generation of kids to think toys actually come alive when they aren’t looking, Toy Story introduced a memorable cast of rag-tag playthings.

-Jurassic Park (1993)
+2. Jurassic Park (1993)

 With ground-breaking digital effects and more grisly deaths than a Jaws movie, Jurassic Park spun off into a franchise that’s still going strong to this day.
-Much like Doctor Ellie Sattler, our jaws were on the floor.
+Much like Dr. Ellie Sattler, our jaws were on the floor.
 The science behind cloning dinosaurs might’ve been a little shaky, but that didn’t stop us from holding onto our butts as Jurassic Park soared to the top of the box office.

-The Lion King (1994)
+1. The Lion King (1994)

-Disney movies are known for their dark undercurrent, but The Lion King’s crowning achievement was balancing its grim source material with a colourful cast of cartoon critters.
+Alongside the all-star cast of Matthew Broderick, James Earl Jones, and Jeremy Irons, Elton John’s immortal soundtrack is worthy of inclusion on this list alone.
+The best Disney movies are known for their dark undercurrent, but The Lion King’s crowning achievement was balancing its grim source material with a colorful cast of cartoon critters.
 This anthem of birth and death is ’90s Disney at its very best.